ell1e/spew3d/README.md

 *(If you're using this directly from the repository, run `make` in the repo folder to prepare the resulting `spew3d.h` file with everything.)*

-**Step 1:** put this in all your files where you want to use it from:
+**Step 1:** add `spew3d.h` into your project's code folder, and put this in all your files where you want to use it from:

 ```
 #include <spew3d.h>